 During the current drought, Phoenix has been able to manage its available water supplies to meet the community's water demands.
 However, this record-setting drought is a warning.
 Given that we can't accurately predict when the drought will end, we all need to become more aware about the facts of drought and what the future possibilities and impacts from drought could be.

-Though the City of Phoenix has adequate water supplies to meet all of the community's water needs even if the drought lingers for another ten to fifteen years, it is important to be aware of the steps that can be taken now to avert potential future impacts from severe, sustained drought.
+Though Phoenix has adequate water supplies to meet all of the community's needs even if drought lingers for years, it is important to be aware of steps that can be taken now to avert potential future impacts from severe, sustained drought.
 This website provides an overview of the facts about the current and possible future conditions of drought and what actions can be taken to reduce the impact of continuing drought.

 Phoenix's Water Supply Portfolio